Dairy-Free, Low-Carb, Keto Brownies

 I use Lilly’s Stevia Sweetened Dark Chocolate Chips.
 They are usually available at any health food store, but if you can’t find them in your area, you can always order from Amazon.

-If you can’t find them, or if the price makes you wince, they can be left out, or substituted for a little extra cocoa powder.
-They really do make the brownies much richer.
+If you can’t find them, or if the price makes you wince, they can be left out completely.

-They are more of an optional topping than anything else, but they sure do add a little excitement to these low carb brownies.
+They are completely an optional topping, but they sure do add a little excitement to these low carb brownies.

 Note: You don’t have to get this brand, but make sure you are getting sugar-free.
 Also, try to check the carb count on whichever chocolate chips you use.